Claualvarez/ECCB2020/Superimposition.md

   - The first part of the output contains the `Aligned length`, `RMSD`, `Seq_ID` (proportion of identical positions to aligned residues), and `TM-score`.
   - Next, you will see the structure-derived sequence alignment, which can be easily converted to a FASTA format using a text editor (or with a parsing script).
      - Always examine the structure-derived sequence alignment.
-     - You can use the sequence alignment to seed a multiple sequence alignment (we will do this in the next session).
+     - *Tip:* You can use the sequence alignment to seed a multiple sequence alignment (we will do this in the next session).

     ![TM-align output for the alignment of 4xpx:A and 2p0n:A](https://github.com/Claualvarez/ECCB2020/blob/master/Figures/TMalign_output.png?raw=true)